Bill Orton

-William Orton (September 22, 1948 – April 18, 2009) was an American Democratic politician who served as a member of the United States House of Representatives from Utah from 1991 to 1997.
+William Harvey Orton (September 22, 1948 – April 18, 2009) was an American Democratic politician who served as a member of the United States House of Representatives from Utah from 1991 to 1997.

 Biography

 Early life and education

-Born in North Ogden, Utah, Orton was a member of the Church of Jesus Christ of Latter-day Saints.
+Born in North Ogden, Utah to Donald William Orton and Caroll Olsen, Orton was a member of the Church of Jesus Christ of Latter-day Saints.
+His paternal great-great-grandfather John Orton was born in Blaby near Leicester in England, and emigrated to the Salt Lake area in 1851 following his conversion to Mormonism.
 He attended Brigham Young University, from which he earned his undergraduate degree and his Juris Doctor.
 Orton was hired in 1966, at age 16, by the Internal Revenue Service, and continued his employment there throughout high school, college and law school.
 While in law school, Orton also served as president of his law school fraternity and was a founder and charter member of the American Inns of Court, a law school organization with chapters throughout the country.
 In 1979, he set up a private law practice.